colourED LIGHT

 White light is created when the primary light colours of red, green and blue light beams add together.

-colours are made when different proportions of light are added. these are additive colours.
+Colours are made when different proportions of light are added. these are additive colours.

 The secondary light colours are cyan, magenta and yellow light beams.

-tertiary additive colours are made when mixing secondary light colours together
+Tertiary additive colours are made when mixing secondary light colours together

 A white surface will be seen when white light reflects to the eye.